TrustSource/ts-ant-plugin/README.md

 tbc

 # How to obtain a TrustSource API Key
 TrustSource provide a free version.
 You may tregister and select the egar wheel on the upper right side and select API keys from the menu.
-Then select API-Key
+Then select API-Key and generate the key.
+Paste user & API key into your local settings file and run your scan.
+Be compliant ;-)

 # How to obtain Support
 Write us an email to support@trustsurce.io.
 We will be happy to hear from you.
 Or visit our knowledgebase at https://support.trustsource.io for more insights and tutorials.